Terrence Murphy (New York politician): Early life

-In 1999, he opened his own medical practice, Yorktown Health and Wellness Center, in his hometown of Yorktown.
+In 1999, he opened his own medical practice, Yorktown Health and Wellness Center, in his hometown of Yorktown which is now closed.
 In addition to his chiropractor's office, for the next fifteen years, he served as an on-field volunteer medical advisor for local high school athletes.
 In 2006, along with his siblings, he opened a family restaurant, Murphy's Irish Restaurant and Bar, named in honor of his father.

 He is married, with three children.
 His wife is a nurse.
 Together they founded a watchdog organization, Keeping Westchester Safe, which advocated for "Child Safety Zone" legislation, residency requirements for sex offenders that would prohibit them from residing within a certain distance of schools, playgrounds and other areas where children congregate.

 Political career

 In 2009, Murphy ran for and was elected to the Yorktown Town Board and was re-elected for a second term in 2013.
-He had a run close race for the Westchester County Board of Legislators in 2011, which he lost following a recount.
+He had a not very close race for the Westchester County Board of Legislators in 2011, which he lost following a recount.
 Murphy and his fellow council members were credited with approving more than $300 million in long-awaited economic development projects within the town, many of which had stalled for years under previous administrations, including a $60 million overhaul of the Jefferson Valley Mall and the redevelopment and widening of the Route 202 corridor.

 During his local races, Murphy was the top vote-getter in the town of Yorktown and received the highest ever number of votes cast for a Town Board member in 2013.
 As a Town Board member, he was invited to serve on both the New York State Assembly Task Force on Crime on Our Communities, also known as the Sex Offender Watch Task Force, as well as the Senate Task Force of Heroin and Opioid Addiction.